TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsGeometric.md

 (Sec:DetGeometric)=

-# Determinants as Areas or Volumes
+# Determinants as areas or volumes

 ## Introduction